 Sélestat: Best Area for Budget Travelers

-Take the bridge over the River Ill to get some great photos and make your way into the old town.
-The historic center consists of two churches, one gothic and one romanesque style, along with the clock tower and many more historical buildings.
+Take the bridge over the River Ill to get some great photos and enter the old town.
+The historic center consists of two churches, one Gothic and one Romanesque style, the clock tower, and many more historical buildings.

-This 12th Century medieval castle has been very well preserved and can be toured, plus offers expansive views over Sélestat and the Rhine Valley.
+This 12th Century medieval castle has been well preserved and can be toured, plus it offers expansive views over Sélestat and the Rhine Valley.

-Sélestat is home to many budget accommodation options and offers cheaper hotels in general thanks to its lower profile than nearby Strasbourg and Colmar, making it a great place for budget travelers.
+Sélestat is home to many budget accommodation options.
+It offers cheaper hotels, thanks to its lower profile than nearby Strasbourg and Colmar, making it a great place for budget travelers.